yt-dlp/yt-dlp/README.md

 with yt_dlp.YoutubeDL() as ydl:
-    # ℹ️ "when" can take any value in yt_dlp.utils.POSTPROCESS_WHEN
+    # "when" can take any value in yt_dlp.utils.POSTPROCESS_WHEN
     ydl.add_post_processor(MyCustomPP(), when='pre_process')
     ydl.download(URLS)
 ```